About this area

-Sant Antoni is an area undergoing a slow process of change, where many building were built in the early 20th century.
 The neighbourhood is central enough to be convenient, but just far enough away to escape the noise of the busy tourist streets.
-The vibe in Sant Antoni is relaxed, and there are many outdoor cafés making the most of this pleasant atmosphere.
+The vibe in Sant Antoni is languid and relaxed, filled with antique bookshops and outdoor cafés, making it a very pleasant atmosphere.

-This area used to be typically working class but now it can be considered to bridge the gap between the rugged and lively Raval and the upper-class Eixample Esquerra.
-So, the people living here are generally working-to-middle class Catalans, and there tends to be few tourists.
+This area used to be rather working-class but now is considered to bridge the gap between the rugged and lively Raval and the upper-class Eixample Esquerra.
+Thus, the inhabitants tend to be working-to-middle class Catalans, with few tourists.

 Although there are few restaurants in Sant Antoni, there are countless independent and small tapas bars dotted around the area.
 However, if you do fancy a restaurant meal, then not to worry, Sant Antoni is surrounded by other buzzing districts such as Eixample Esquerra and Raval, and these are only a short distance away.